3 Vital Aspects to Consider While Exploring How to Become a Criminal Investigator

 3. Salary and Job-Growth Potential

 In terms of employment potential going forward, the best opportunities will likely be for crime scene investigators.
-Between 2014 and 2024, they are expected to enjoy job growth of 27 percent nationwide, which is a lot faster than the general occupational average.
-Private detective jobs are also expected to grow in number during that period—by about five percent.5
+Between 2016 and 2026, they are expected to enjoy job growth of 17 percent nationwide, which is a lot faster than the general occupational average.
+Private detective jobs are also expected to grow in number during that period—by 11 percent.5

 A lot of that job growth will occur as a result of better forensic technologies, increased expectations for reliable evidence at trials, and rising rates of cybercrimes such as Internet scams, electronic credit card fraud, and identity theft.